NuSkooler/enigma-bbs/docs/installation/windows.md

 2. Install [7zip](https://www.7-zip.org/download.html).

 	*Add 7zip to your path so 7z can be called from the console
+	1. Right click "This PC" and Select "Properties"
+	2. Go to the Advanced Tab and click on "Enviromental Varibles"
+	3. Select Path under System Varibles and click Edit
+	4. Click New and paste the path to 7zip
+	5. Close your console window and reopen.
+You can type 7z to make sure it's working.

 3. Install [Git](https://git-scm.com/downloads) and optionally [TortoiseGit](https://tortoisegit.org/download/).